 The various Labuan company structures as well as comprehensive conventional and Islamic products and services catering to the diverse needs of investors contributed in making Labuan an attractive international business centre and a platform for residents and non-residents to invest abroad.
 The efficient delivery system as well as its customer oriented client charter further facilitates business needs of the investors.

-Entities incorporated / registered in Labuan IBFC enjoy many advantages, from low operational costs to facilitative tax incentives and access to extensive double tax treaty agreements through the Malaysian double tax treaty network.
-Under the Labuan taxation system, a Labuan entity carrying on Labuan trading activity may:
+Entities incorporated/registered in Labuan IBFC enjoy many advantages, from low operational costs to facilitative tax incentives and access to extensive double tax treaty agreements through the Malaysian double tax treaty network.
+Under the Labuan taxation system, a Labuan entity carrying on Labuan trading activity:

-- elect to pay tax each year at the rate of 3% of its audited net profits or pay a fixed tax of RM20,000.
+i. pay tax each year at the rate of 3% of its audited net profits.
 There is currently no tax imposed on a Labuan entity conducting non-trading activities;

 The Labuan International Commodity Trading Company (LITC) introduced in 2011 under the Global Incentive for Trading Programme provides incentives to international trading companies to set up LITC in Labuan IBFC and to trade on petroleum / petroleum related products, including liquefied natural gas (LNG).